Entry limit: Entrants may submit up to THREE entries in all (across one or more categories).

 Access to entries: If a print outlet has a pay wall or limited access (such as no more than five free stories per month), the entrant must provide story PDFs for screeners and judges in addition to any links.
-For broadcast entries, you must ensure that Dropbox links or other storage links (and their passwords) do not expire during the judging period (1 Aug. to 16 Oct.
-2016).
+For broadcast entries, you must ensure that Dropbox links or other storage links (and their passwords) do not expire during the screening and judging period (1 August 2019 to 30 October 2019).

 Each entry can be any of the following: